lrudzka/Time4Type/README.md

 # Time4Type

 ## Description
-Application for typing results of football metches.
-It works for the current football event - for the time being it has been working for the World Cup 2018 Russia, next event will be Champions League 2018/2019.
+Application for typing results of football matches.
+The application has been used for typing during the Word Cup in Russia, and it was to be changed for the Champions League 2018/2019, but I have created new version, as you can see in my Github profile.

 ### Options available to an unlogged user: